MattWellie/LaTex_LRG/README.md

 ##Who its for

 ##How to operate it
-- At command line: *python XML_gui.py*
+- At command line: *python XML_gui.py* without any additional arguments

 - This command will bring up the main interface, offering two entry boxes.

-The top text entry box defaults to LRG_304 (EGFR LRG file) and can either be edited directly or by using the 'Browse...' button. this will show the local directory and allow file selection directly.
+- The top entry box can either be edited directly or by using the 'Browse...' button.
+This will show the local directory and allow file selection directly.

 - There is a 'Help' button on the ribbon which will print a brief guide statement